piurafunk/fun-earthed-arcana/Writerside/topics/Bard (Playtest 2).md

 Look for your Bard level, and you prepare the spells for that level and all lower Bard levels.
 Whenever you finish a Long Rest, you can change these Spells, as explained in this Class' Spellcasting feature.

-A Spell marked with a dagger (†) is always prepared and can’t be replaced when you prepare Spells.
+A Spell marked with a dagger (†) is always prepared and can't be replaced when you prepare Spells.

 |-|-|